ClarifiedSecurity/catapult/docs/01-installation.md

 make prepare
 ```

-- Fill out missing vars in `.makerc-vars`, To avoid any syntax errors don't leave a space after the `:=` sign. **Read the comments for each variable for more information.** All of the `KEEPASS_*` variables are case sensitive.
+- If you didn't configure Keepass automatically during `make prepare` then fill out missing vars in `.makerc-vars`. **Read the comments for each variable for more information.** All of the `KEEPASS_*` variables are case sensitive.

 - Start the Catapult container and connect to it with: